Skip to content

 Getting to Capitol Reef National Park

 Capitol Reef National Park is located in south-central Utah.
 The park can be reached from I-70 via S.R.
-24. From the Salt Lake City International Airport, the trip takes a little less than 4 hours.
-A road trip from Southwestern Utah measures about 3.5 hours from St. George.
+24. From Salt Lake City International Airport, the trip takes about 3.5 hours.
+A road trip from southwestern Utah to St. George takes about 3.5 hours.
 Upon arrival at Capitol Reef, fill up on knowledge and know-how at the visitor center, nature center, store and museum.

 Chimney Rock